chebpy/chebpy/README.rst

 .. image:: images/readme-diag-3.png

-The piecewise function ``h`` is just another Chebfun representation, and the same set of operations can be applied as before.
+The function ``h`` is another Chebfun representation, and thus the same set of operations can be applied as normal.
 Here for instance is the exponential of ``h`` and its integral:

 .. code:: python